tim-nguyen0/uavb-groundschool/stitching/DESIGN.md

 Given that the video we are stitching together is pretty much exclusively linear motion, cartesian alignment is enough.

-Visit [my CS180 project 1 website](https://tim-nguyen0.github.io/cs180/1/p1.html) to see the implementation for all of the alignment apparatus.
+Visit [my CS180 project 1 website](https://tim-nguyen0.github.io/cs180/1/p1.html) to see the implementation for all of the alignment apparatus, the source code which is used in this task is also obviously available in this repository.

 Essentially, to align 2 images, I normalize both (grayscaled) images by removing their bias and dividing by $\sqrt{variance}$ with respect to intensities, correlate them componentwise, and maximize the average correlations per pixel.